-- Family and hospital doctors
+- o Family and hospital doctors

 - Health Visitors

 - o Teachers

-- o Hospitals
+- Hospitals

-- o Hearing and eye clinics
+- Hearing and eye clinics

 - Speech therapy

 - Education Welfare Officers.

-- o Children's Mental Healthcare Team
+- Children's Mental Healthcare Team

-- o Safeguarding Children's Team
+- Safeguarding Children's Team

-If you have any queries or concerns that you wish to refer to our assigned person (school nurse) then please contact the school office.
+If you have any queries or concerns that you wish to refer to our assigned person (school nurse) then please contact the school.